KusionStack/kusion/README.md

 > For more information about installation, please check the [Installation Guide](https://kusionstack.io/docs/user_docs/getting-started/install) on KusionStack official website

-## Deploy your first App
-Deploy your first App with one Kusion command.
-Please visit this [use case](https://kusionstack.io/docs/user_docs/getting-started/usecases/deliver-first-project) for more details

 # Contact Us
 - Twitter: [KusionStack](https://twitter.com/KusionStack)